-The reduction in the variance reflects work to maximise and reshape the contract and to ensure that income that relates to Norsecare block beds is reflected against the contract spend.
+The reduction in the variance reflects work to maximise and reshape the contract and to ensure that income that relates to NorseCare block beds is reflected against the contract spend.

-Service Level Agreements, underspend of $(\pounds 0.210m)$.
+Service Level Agreements, underspend of (£0.176m).
 The underspend is due to a reduction in planned costs, following retendering of agreements, together with additional income from Continuing Health Care and private sale of beds within the contracts.
-This is offset by a planned reduction in contract costs, which is no longer viable.

-Integrated Community Equipment Store, underspend of (£0.245m).
+Integrated Community Equipment Store, underspend of (£0.259m).
 Working practices have changed, which has reduced the equipment backlog.
 This combines with a recycled equipment rebate to deliver an underspend.

-Independence Matters, overspend of £0.287m.
+Independence Matters, overspend of £0.080m.
 The overspend is due to savings not being achieved in full in 2017-18.
 One-off reductions in relation to inflation are mitigating the impact in 2017-18.

-3. Services to Users, forecast underspend (£1.492m)
+3. Services to Users, forecast underspend (£2.574m)

-Purchase of Care (PoC) expenditure, overspend of £8.627m.
+Purchase of Care (PoC) expenditure, overspend of £7.792m.
 Additional funds were added into the budget for 2017/18 to cover some of the pressures within PoC, including the impact of Cost of Care and the National Living Wage.
-Period 5 saw a significant increase in number of service users and commitments, particularly in relation to older people nursing and long term residential care.
-The increase has continued in Period 6, but at a much lower level.
-The service has reviewed the cases occurring in August.
-The majority reflect additional volume of people from hospital for which there was no alternative placement.
+Period 7 continues to see increases in commitments but this has slowed, the main areas seeing an increase continue to be Residential and Supported Living.
 The forecast includes adjustment to reflect possible non-delivery of £3.316m net savings.

-Service User Income, over-recovery of (£8.672m).
-Income from service users has exceeded 2016/17 figures up to the end of September 2017, and this trend is expected to continue.
+Service User Income, over-recovery of (£8.845m).
+Income from service users has exceeded 2016/17 figures up to the end of October 2017, and this trend is expected to continue.
 The increases are a reflection of the alteration to the charging policy so that the calculation of charges takes into consideration an amount more closely reflected to actual disability related expenditure incurred by individuals and a new piece of work to support people who may not be accessing all financial benefits available to them.
 The increase also reflects the rise in number of service users in residential care, which will increase service user income.